donburke7/Virtual_E-Store/docs/DesignDoc.md

 > have not had any testing yet.
 Highlight the issues found during
 > acceptance testing and if there are any concerns._

+6 User stories in total
+2 pass all of their acceptance criteria tests
+1 pass some of their acceptance criteria tests

+Issues with connecting logging in components with the UserController.
+  -Logging in is possible, but user data are not saved/passed back to the back end

+Design error with front-end to back-end shopping cart manipulation and persistence -Unable to pass the user's username back to the backend

 ### Unit Testing and Code Coverage
 > _Discuss your unit testing strategy.
 Report on the code coverage
 > achieved from unit testing of the code base.
 Discuss the team's